KyrtinSilver/kyrtin-s-site/src/essays/126_Invisible_Threats.md

 date: "2024-01-14"
 ---

 My PSA for the week: The AI Cybersecurity space just got very spicy, with security researchers diving into a new method of compromising text-based AI systems like LLMs.
-[The method can be both invisible and unlikely to be robustly fixed](https://x.com/rez0__/status/1745545813512663203).
+The method can be both invisible and is [unlikely to be robustly fixed.](https://x.com/rez0__/status/1745545813512663203)

-Like most research, this is a newer version of an older concept, noted in previous papers such as [Bad Characters: Imperceptible NLP Attacks](https://arxiv.org/abs/2106.09898).
+Like most research, this is a newer version of an older concept, noted in previous papers such as [Bad Characters: Imperceptible NLP Attacks.](https://arxiv.org/abs/2106.09898).

 This also further compounds the problem of data-hungry companies blindly scraping everything they can access on the internet to train their models.
 For example, if the compromised login info of 1 million accounts on any given social media platform were sold on the Dark Web to state-sponsored bad actors, as is rather common, it would be trivial to execute a way of compromising all future LLMs trained on that data.
 Let's walk through this example: